GLAD: Global-Local Aware Dynamic Mixture-of-Experts for Multi-Talker ASR: Abstract

 \section{Abstract}

-End-to-end multi-talker automatic speech recognition (MTASR) faces significant challenges in accurately transcribing overlapping speech, especially under high-overlap conditions.
-To address these challenges, we proposed \textbf{G}lobal-\textbf{L}ocal \textbf{A}ware \textbf{D}ynamic Mixture-of-Experts (GLAD), which dynamically fuse speaker-aware global information and fine-grained local features to guide expert selection.
-This mechanism enables speaker-specific routing by leveraging both global context and local acoustic cues.
-Experiments on LibriSpeechMix show that GLAD outperforms existing MTASR approaches, particularly in challenging multi-talker scenarios.
-To our best knowledge, this is the first work to apply Mixture-of-Experts to end-to-end MTASR with a global-local fusion strategy.
-Our code and train dataset can be found at \url{https://github.com/NKU-HLT/GLAD}.
+End-to-end multi-talker automatic speech recognition (MTASR) faces significant challenges in accurately transcribing overlapping speech.
+A critical bottleneck is that speaker-specific acoustic characteristics, which are essential for distinguishing overlapping speech, are often diluted in deep network layers.
+To address this, we propose the Global-Local Aware Dynamic Mixture-of-Experts (GLAD) architecture.
+GLAD introduces a novel routing mechanism that dynamically fuses speaker-aware global context with fine-grained local acoustic details to adaptively guide expert selection.
+Experiments on the LibriSpeechMix and CH109 datasets demonstrate that GLAD significantly outperforms existing Serialized Output Training (SOT)-based MTASR approaches, exhibiting exceptional robustness in challenging, high-overlap scenarios.
+To the best of our knowledge, this is the first work to apply a global-local fusion MoE strategy to MTASR.